Wolfrax/Swind/readme.md

 The file is then copied to `wind.js`, so this file always contain the latest data.
 The data in this file is accessible through the variable `weather`.

 The JSON files are stored in the `data` directory, parallel to the `py` directory.
+Files older than 7 days are removed.

 **Note** codes are hardcoded and there is no error checking in the script.
 Not my proudest script obviously...